-The Fellows work at leading nonprofit organizations in Boston, New York City and Philadelphia.
+Each year a new cohort of FAO Schwarz Fellows begins paid two-year assignments with leading nonprofit organizations.
+The Fellows work at high-impact nonprofit organizations in Boston, New York City and Philadelphia.
 These organizations are all deeply valued in their communities and have a strong record of delivering consistent results and high-quality services.
 Host organizations vary from year to year — and all have a proven commitment to addressing critical issues of social inequity.

 Fellows deepen their knowledge and understanding of relevant social issues, work directly with host communities, and lead strategic projects that strengthen the host organization’s capacity and impact (learn more about direct service and special projects).